emmt/NuvuCameras.jl/README.md

 ## Low-level API

 The low-level API provides methods defined to directly call the C functions of the Nüvü Camēras SDK.
-There are however some simplifications to make them easy to use:
+There are however some conventions applied to make the low-level interface benefit from Julia multiple dispatching and be easier to use than the C API:

 * As all C functions of the Nüvü Camēras SDK, this status is used to assert the success of the call.
 In case of failure, a `NuvuCameraError`